What Are Responsibility, Confidentiality, and Privacy in Aviation Safety Management

 - Employees can see actions taken on reported issues

-- Some user role hierarchy, either documented or an “informal” hierarchy
+- Some user role hierarchies, either documented or an “informal” hierarchy

 - Employees are notified of changes and may be able to weigh in their opinion on the changes